ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Issuance Protocol

-The Privacy Pass issuance protocol is a two-message protocol that takes as input a TokenChallenge from the redemption protocol ({{AUTHSCHEME, Section 2.1}}) and produces a Token ({{AUTHSCHEME, Section 2.2}}), as shown in the figure below.
+The Privacy Pass issuance protocol, described in {{ISSUANCE}}, is a two-message protocol that takes as input a TokenChallenge from the redemption protocol ({{AUTHSCHEME, Section 2.1}}) and produces a Token ({{AUTHSCHEME, Section 2.2}}), as shown in the figure below.